Aib0t/Bluriest/README.md

 2) Basic analysis of UDP and TCP packets
 3) Baisc code RE

-# What is know about Blur inner structure:
+# What is known about Blur inner structure:

 - Written in C++, menu scripts use Lua.
 - Lan multiplayer uses P2P